Corollarium/cachearium/README.md

 # Cachearium

-Cache in your PHP applications.
+High level cache in your PHP applications.
 Fast, simple and with easy invalidation.
+Includes:

+- recursive cache system, all the russian dolls you ever wanted
+- key based cache expiration (https://signalvnoise.com/posts/3113), no more headaches
+- lifetime expiration, because stuff rots
+- low level cache storage access, when you want to go raw
+- lots of examples ready to copy/paste
+- pluggable backend modules: RAM, Memcached, Filesystem and you can add your own

 # Installation